oddlittlebird/docs-1/docs/quickstart.md

 Let’s take **5 minutes** to create a stateful-serverless backend for a simple Address Book.
 It's going to run globally distributed with local read-write latencies around 50ms.

-We are going to walk through 3 steps:
+We are going to walk through 4 steps:

 - Create a collection and add some data to it.
+- Query that data.
-- Query that data and save the query (A saved query is called a Query Worker).
+- Save the query (A saved query is called a Query Worker).
 - Execute the Query Worker!

 First things first, if you don't already have a Macrometa account go create a [free](https://macrometa.co/start) one and mosey on back.